• Skip to primary navigation

 South Redondo is along the coast with Hermosa Beach to the north and Torrance to the east/south.

-I first visited Redondo Beach for a short weekend in 2016 to see friends while Chad was in the area for work, but we have had the wonderful opportunity to live just a short drive away for the past four years!
+I first visited Redondo Beach for a weekend in 2016 to see friends while Chad was in the area for work, but shortly after we had the opportunity to live just a short drive away for four wonderful years.

-Today, I am sharing a few of our favorite spots in the area.
+Today, I am sharing a few of our favorite spots from our time living in the South Bay and updates from more recent visits back.

 Kirari West